idchoppers/Win10SetupScript/README.md

 sounds.reg and openpshere.reg
 =============================
-Both of these files are large changes to the registry that can be imported.
+Both of these files are large changes to the registry that will be imported by the script.